peteroupc/html3dutil/tutorials/glmath.md

 the W component.
 Functions dealing with quaternions begin with "quat".
 A quaternion is generated as follows:

-* Set X, Y, and Z to the axis of rotation multiplied by the sine of half the angle.
+* Set X, Y, and Z to the (normalized) axis of rotation multiplied by the sine of half the angle.
 This results in the same axis of rotation as before, but in a different form.
 * Set W to the cosine of half the angle.